Extrality/cert-manager-webhook-namecheap/README.md

 # cert-manager webhook for Namecheap

+Unsupported project.
+This was tested for the last time early 2024.

 # Instructions for use with Let's Encrypt

 Thanks to [Addison van den Hoeven](https://github.com/Addyvan), from https://github.com/cert-manager/cert-manager/issues/646